-Actuarial Models
+Exam 3 Actuarial Models

 This four-hour multiple-choice examination is administered by Preliminary Actuarial Examinations and is identical to SoA Course 3.
-Information about Study Notes is available on page 35.
+Information about Study Notes is available on page 37.
+Please check the Exams section of the CAS Web Site (www.casact.org) for any changes to the Syllabus.